spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

     "timestamp_ns": "number - current Unix timestamp in nanoseconds" },
   "session": {
-    "login": "string - username of the user trying to log in", "member": "boolean - is the user a member of the account", "name": "string - full name of the user trying to log in - may be empty",
+    "creator_ip": "string - IP address of the user who created the session", "login": "string - username of the user trying to log in", "member": "boolean - is the user a member of the account", "name": "string - full name of the user trying to log in - may be empty",